 \subsubsection{Other values of $m$}

-\begin{thm} In the context described in \ref{codescontext}, let $m$ be an integer greater than or equal to $2$ and $d$ be the minimum distance of the code $C_L (\Delta, G_m)^{\bot}$.
-Then, \begin{enumerate}[(i)] \item $d=m+2$ if and only if $m+2$ of the $P_i$'s are collinear in $\P^r$; \item $d=2m+2$ if and only if no $m+2$ of the $P_i$'s are collinear and $2m+2$ of them lie on a plane conic (possibly reducible); \item $d=3m$ if and only if no $m+2$ of the $P_i$'s are collinear, no $2m+2$ of them lie on a plane conic and $3m$ of them are coplanar and lie at the intersection of a cubic and a curve of degree $m$ having no common irreducible component; \item $d\geq 3m+1$ if and only if no sub-family of the $P_i$'s satisfies one of the three above-cited configurations. \end{enumerate} Moreover, in case (\ref{T1}) (resp. (\ref{T2}), resp. \ref{T3}), the supports of the minimum weight codewords are the $(m+2)$--uplets of collinear points (resp. the $(2m+2)$--uplets of points lying on a plane conic, resp. the $(3m)$--uplets of points lying at the intersection of two coplanar curves with respective degrees $3$ and $m$) in $\{P_1, \ldots , P_n\}$. \end{thm}
+\begin{thm} In the context described in Section \ref{codescontext}, let $m$ be an integer greater than or equal to $2$ and $d$ be the minimum distance of the code $C_L (\Delta, G_m)^{\bot}$.
+Then, \begin{enumerate}[(i)] \item $d=m+2$ if and only if $m+2$ of the $P_i$'s are collinear in $\P^r$; \item $d=2m+2$ if and only if no $m+2$ of the $P_i$'s are collinear and $2m+2$ of them lie on a plane conic (possibly reducible); \item $d=3m$ if and only if no $m+2$ of the $P_i$'s are collinear, no $2m+2$ of them lie on a plane conic and $3m$ of them are coplanar and lie at the intersection of a cubic and a curve of degree $m$ having no common irreducible component; \item $d\geq 3m+1$ if and only if no sub-family of the $P_i$'s satisfies one of the three above-cited configurations. \end{enumerate} Moreover, in case (\ref{T1}) (resp. (\ref{T2}), resp. (\ref{T3})), the minimum weight codewords are supported by the configuration of points in question. \end{thm}